openTdataCH/OJP-Showcase/apps/gtfs-rt-status/docs/GTFS-RT-static-comparison.md

 Step1.
 Fetching data
 - the app fetch the GTFS-static resources (agencies, routes, stops) and stores to be looked-up later.
-- for the trips we're fetching the current day trips.
-This dataset contains only the GO-Realtime trips that are valid for the given day (calendar + exceptions in calendar_dates are already evaluated at the export time).
+- for the trips we're fetching the trips for the given [-30min ... +3h] interval using the [Active Trips gtfs-query](https://github.com/openTdataCH/OJP-Showcase/tree/develop/apps/gtfs-query#active-trips) API.
+Only the [GO-Realtime](https://github.com/openTdataCH/OJP-Showcase/blob/develop/tools/_shared/inc/config/go-realtime.csv) agencies are used.
 - the app retreives the latest [GTFS-RT](https://opentransportdata.swiss/de/cookbook/gtfs-rt/) data.

 Step2.
 GTFS-RT stats